e11bio/Preprint-Barcode-Analysis/advanced_analysis_results/comprehensive_analysis_report.md

 This analysis identifies epitopes that are preferentially expressed in one population versus the other, potentially revealing biological differences in infection susceptibility or expression mechanisms.

-## 5. Dimensionality Reduction Analysis
-The t-SNE visualization maps the high-dimensional epitope expression patterns into 2D space, revealing the separation between neuron populations and potential substructures within them.

-## 6. Epitope Network Analysis
-These network diagrams visualize epitope co-expression patterns as a graph, with nodes representing epitopes (sized by frequency) and edges representing co-expression strength, highlighting differences in co-expression patterns between the two populations.

 ## 7. NGS Correlation Analysis
 This analysis correlates epitope expression frequencies with viral and plasmid frequencies from NGS data,